yellows8/3dshax/README.md

-Codebase for 3ds arm9 stuff + arm11 kernel/userland patches etc. This also includes ctrserver, which is a network server which runs on the 3ds.
+Codebase for Nintendo 3DS modded-FIRM("CFW"), for both Old3DS/New3DS.
+This also includes ctrserver, which is a network server which runs on the 3DS.
+This codebase originally started at roughly December 2012 - January 2013.

+You *must* build this yourself.
+This codebase is *only* intended for those that can build this codebase themselves.
+Built binaries will+should not be released(hence the below build options).

+Kind of like other "CFW", use at your own risk if you do anything (semi-)dangerous on physnand without nandredir & without a way to restore a nandimage.

 # Building
-To build just the non-ctrserver codebase: make -f Makefile.arm9 {other optional makefile parameters}
-To build just ctrserver: make -f Makefile_ctrserver.arm11 {other optional makefile parameters}
-To build arm9code+ctrserver: make {other optional makefile parameters}
+To build: make {optional makefile parameters listed below}
+You will likely want to have your own script(s) for the default build command(s) you use.

 Building ctrserver requires "3dshaxarm11_ctrserver_data/auth.bin", this is the "auth.txt" which would be used on the client-side.
+This is a <=0x100-byte file, the contents can be anything(random data for example).

 The end result of building both of these is "3dshax_arm9.bin" and "3dshax_arm11_ctrserver.bin".
 After building, each .bin is copied to OUTPATH, for the latter .bin it's copied to OUTPATH/3dshax_arm11.bin.

-The arm9 codebase will handle launching the sdcard "/3dshax_arm11.bin", when enabled(which is the default).
-By default this arm11code is loaded into the "dlp" process, this can be overridden with "spider" by holding down the "Up" D-Pad button when main() is executed, or the "Down" D-Pad button there instead for running under the Miiverse applet.

-Running the arm9 binary requires 3ds arm9haxx which can handle loading it.
-The first u32 is the load-address for the following data, for offset+4 see 3dshax9_start.s for the rest of the structure.
-With the default PRAM settings near the start of the .bin, the arm9code uses FW1F(system-version v4.1-v4.5) settings.
-The arm9 code loader must setup the PRAM parameter fields to the correct values, when not running on FW1F.
-The code-loader can ignore the PRAM structure when running on FW1F.
+# Usage

 By default NAND-redir is enabled, see below for disabling it.
 When NAND-redir is enabled, the base sector-num must be specified via Makefile parameter NANDREDIR_SECTORNUM.

 By default the FIRM-launch code loads the plaintext FIRM from SD "/firm.bin", see the below *_FIRMLAUNCH_LOAD* options.
 The FWVER values used by the arm9code is automatically determined via the arm11kernel configmem init code in the FIRM being loaded.

+The arm9 codebase will handle launching the sdcard "/3dshax_arm11.bin", when enabled(which is the default).
+By default this arm11code is loaded into the "dlp" process, this can be overridden with "spider" by holding down the "Up" D-Pad button when main() is executed, or the "Down" D-Pad button there instead for running under the Miiverse applet.
+The server must not be running under dlp when trying to boot into \*hax payload with Old3DS.

+If you press buttons X, Select, and Start, while the arm9-thread is running, the thread will dump FCRAM+AXIWRAM to SD then terminate the thread.
+You should shutdown the system soon after using this.

+When DISABLE_ARM11KERNEL_DEBUG isn't(?) used, 3dshax may randomly fail to boot.
+When this happens just reboot and try again.
+This is probably related to the arm9<>arm11 IPC sync done by the arm9-thread/etc?

 # Makefile parameters
 * "OUTPATH={path to sdcard root}" Optional, this can be used to copy the built binaries to the specified path.